The Greeks and the Trojans Fighting over the Body of Patroclus

 The Greeks and the Trojans Fighting over the Body of Patroclus is an oil painting by Antoine Wiertz.
 Several versions of the painting exist.
 The first was made in year 1836 (Musée des beaux-arts de Liège).

 Description

 The painting's dimensions are 395 x 703 centimeters.

-It is in the collection of the Antoine Wiertz Museum, one of the Royal Museums of Fine Arts of Belgium.
+It is in the collection of the Wiertz Museum, one of the Royal Museums of Fine Arts of Belgium.